panimalarponnurangam/Ex.No.4/README.md

 ## 6. Challenges and Limitations

-1.Ambiguity in real-world scenarios	Hard to define fixed prompts for dynamic situations.
+-Ambiguity in real-world scenarios	Hard to define fixed prompts for dynamic situations.
-2.Prompt Overfitting	Repeated scenarios may bias AI responses.
+-Prompt Overfitting	Repeated scenarios may bias AI responses.
-3.Generalization issues	Limited adaptability to unseen conditions.
+-Generalization issues	Limited adaptability to unseen conditions.
-4.Evaluation Complexity	Subjective quality judgments may vary among users.
+-Evaluation Complexity	Subjective quality judgments may vary among users.

 ## 7. Best Practices for Scenario-Based Report Prompting
-1.Use role clarity to ground prompts contextually.
+-Use role clarity to ground prompts contextually.
-2.Apply few-shot examples for consistency in outputs.
+-Apply few-shot examples for consistency in outputs.
-3.Encourage chain-of-thought for reasoning-heavy tasks.
+-Encourage chain-of-thought for reasoning-heavy tasks.
-4.Regularly validate outputs with real user data.
+-Regularly validate outputs with real user data.
-5.Refine scenarios based on feedback loops and new edge cases.
+-Refine scenarios based on feedback loops and new edge cases.

 ## Conclusion
    scenario-based reporting with diverse prompting techniques creates more intelligent, adaptive, and reliable AI systems.
 Whether in healthcare, education, or emergency response, tailoring prompts to reflect real-world contexts ensures better system preparedness, user satisfaction, and design efficiency.